Biden will prioritise defence and security partnership with India, says Obama-era official | Politics

 Biden will prioritise defence and security partnership with India, says Obama-era official

 US President-elect Joe Biden was an early supporter of the India-US relationship and his administration will continue to prioritise the defence and security partnership with New Delhi, a key area which has progressed during Donald Trump's tenure as president, a senior official from the Barrack Obama-era administration has said.
-The US media has projected Biden as the winner of the 2020 presidential election.
-However, incumbent Trump is yet to concede defeat, vowing to mount legal fights in several key battleground states.
+The US media has projected Biden, a Democrat, as the winner of the 2020 presidential election held on November 3.
+However, incumbent President Trump, a Republican, is yet to concede defeat, vowing to mount legal fights in several key battleground states.
 There is much speculation on how the India-US relationship will shape during Biden's time in the White House.

 “Based on the priorities articulated already by President-elect Biden, I would anticipate that the Biden-Harris administration will continue to place a high priority on the defence and security relationship with India, the major area that has advanced during the Trump administration,” Alyssa Ayres Senior fellow for India, Pakistan, and South Asia at the Council on Foreign Relations (CFR) told PTI.
 Author of 'Our Time Has Come: How India is Making Its Place in the World,' Ayres had served as deputy assistant secretary of state for South Asia from 2010 to 2013.